thejessleigh/talks/professional_development/resume_as_fanfiction/resume_workshop.md

 ^ 10 - 15 minutes

+^ 140 miuntes

 ---

 # Cleanup

-^ Let's look at some participant examples of resume submissions.
+^ Let's look at some participant examples of resume submissions as a big group.
 Discuss as a group how well the participant did, if there are places that aren't clear enough, could use more concrete examples, or could be tightened up a bit.

 ^ Talk about bullet points that come up that might need to be removed.

 ^ Idea: at this point maybe Jess can show an older version of her resume with a lot of flab that was cut down to the existing version?

+^ 160 minutes

 ---